 Mazal tov!
 You are seriously considering buying a home in Israel.
 What are the costs and fees involved in this major transaction that you are going to see from this point on?
 Aside from the obvious expenses such as furniture and appliances, there are various fees that are associated with purchasing property in Israel.

 The main fee is called Purchase Tax ("Mas Rekhisha").
-Three-four ago, foreigners in Israel paid a Purchase Tax starting at 8%.
-Now, in an effort to rebuild the economy after Corona, the fee has been lowered, starting at 5% and varying depending on the price of the property.
+Three-four years ago, foreigners in Israel paid a Purchase Tax starting at 8%.
+Now, in an effort to rebuild the economy from the COVID pandemic, the fee has been lowered, starting at 5% and varying depending on the price of the property.

 Another fee is that of the real estate broker you work with.
 The Broker’s Fee is 2% + Ma’am (like GST) (17% of the 2%) and is payable once you close on a home through the broker.

 Attorney Fees are not set or regulated, but they are expected to be between .75% - 1.25% + Ma’am.